-Public space CCTV (PSCCTV) and Traffcom CCTV in Glasgow is the responsibility of a number of different agencies:
+Public space CCTV (PSCCTV) and Traffcom CCTV in Glasgow is the responsibility of two agencies:

-CSG and GCC share a Data Protection Officer; you can contact the Data Protection Officer by post at the above addresses, or by email at: firstname.lastname@example.org, and by telephone on 0141 287 1055.
+You can contact the Council's Data Protection Officer by post at the above addresses, or by email or by telephone on 0141 287 1055.

-CSG is also responsible for monitoring building security CCTV systems on behalf of GCC; this includes facilities owned by the Council but operated by other Council ALEOs, in particular Glasgow Life.
+GCC is also responsible for monitoring building security CCTV systems for facilities owned by the Council but operated by Council ALEOs, in particular Glasgow Life.
 Details of the organisations making up the council family can be seen at www.glasgow.gov.uk/aleos ).

-For purposes of security CCTV, CSG acts as a data processor to the Council and the data controller of these systems is the Council, regardless of the part of the council family which operates the facility or building in question.
+For purposes of security, GCC acts as the data controller of these systems regardless of the part of the council family which operates the facility or building in question.

 Your information is being collected to use for the following purposes:

-PSCCTV is operated by CSG on behalf of GCC as part of its statutory functions as a local authority.
-Processing your personal information is necessary for the performance of a task carried out in the public interest on the Council's behalf by CSG.
+PSCCTV is operated by GCC as part of its statutory functions as a local authority.
+Processing your personal information is necessary for the performance of a task carried out in the public interest by the Council.